MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md

 ## Create logins and users

-After the Azure Arc agent on the SQL Server host has completed its operation, the admin account selected in the **Azure Active Directory** pane in the portal will be a `sysadmin` on the SQL Server instance.
-To sign in, use any SQL Server client like [SSMS](../../../ssms/download-sql-server-management-studio-ssms.md) or [Azure Data Studio](../../../azure-data-studio/download-azure-data-studio.md).
+After the Azure Arc agent on the SQL Server host has completed its operation, the admin account selected in the **Azure Active Directory** menu in the portal isn't a `sysadmin` on the SQL Server instance, unless it's manually added to the role.
+Sign into SQL Server with the Azure AD admin account that has `sysadmin` permissions on the server using a client like [SSMS](../../../ssms/download-sql-server-management-studio-ssms.md) or [Azure Data Studio](../../../azure-data-studio/download-azure-data-studio.md).

 > [!NOTE]
 > All connections to SQL Server that are done with Azure AD authentication require an encrypted connection.
 If the Database Administrator (DBA) has not set up a trusted SSL/TLS certificate for the server, logins will likely fail with the message **The certificate chain was issued by an authority that is not trusted.** To fix this, either configure the SQL Server instance to use an SSL/TLS certificate which is trusted by the client or select **trust server certificate** in the advanced connection properties.
 For more information, see [Enable encrypted connections to the Database Engine](../../../database-engine/configure-windows/configure-sql-server-encryption.md).